-Beef Enchiladas are made with flavorful ground beef, tortillas, enchilada sauce, and melty cheese, topped with sour cream and green onions.
+Beef Enchiladas are a classic, hearty, cheesy comfort food made with easy ingredients, then topped with sour cream and fresh green onions!

 Enchiladas are a classic, cheesy, and flavorful Mexican favorite.
 With this simple recipe, you can make the traditional dish with flavorful ingredients for a fun and easy family dinner.
 The beef mixture is mixed with onions, Taco Seasoning, and green chiles for an amazing taste.
 Then you just wrap the mixture in tortillas and top it off with enchilada sauce and melty cheese to bake into the ultimate Mexican comfort food.